eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 2.0.2 - Features and PHP 8.5 Support
 ----------------------------

+[TASK] Enable Thumbnail API-Logging and API-Auth avoiding abuse.
+(This sends metadata and api configuration to the external endpoint to verify your installation in future)

+[BUGFIX] Check for cf_cookiemanager site set instead of any site set in ExtensionConfigurationService thanks to @nlehmkuhl

+[FEATURE] add option to disable autorun on legal pages thanks to @nlehmkuhl

 [TASK] Update ConsentMode V2 Documentation #77

 [TASK] Backend Descriptions for Backend fields and better l10n Handling with allowLanguageSynchronization